SonkeWohler/.vim/README.md

 ## Setup

-The majority of my setup is automated.
-There are some manual things noted at the end of this section, and you may wish to do the kde setup first, before copying in the kde files (before sourcing the `setup/kde.bash` script).
-It should be fine if you don't.
+A significant amount of my setup is automated.
+While you may want to experiment with a different order, you are safe to follow these steps in the order they are documented in here.

 The first thing to do is to setup git.
 This and the cloning of the dotfiles can be done with a script.
-Run the commands below and that script will take you through the steps of registering this machine with GitHub and will take care of everything else.
+Run the commands below and that script will walk you through the steps of registering this machine with GitHub (ssh-key) and will take care of everything else.

+[@authentication requires GitHub Username, Password and 2FA]

 ```
 cd /tmp